 The estimates and assumptions are regularly reviewed, at the very least at the end of each financial year.
 They can change if the circumstances upon which they were based change, or pursuant to new information.
 The actual results may be different than these estimates.

-The main estimates made by management when the financial statements are prepared apply mainly to the assumptions used for calculating the value of goodwill and debts for price complements, the assessment of provisions and of share based payments (IFRS 2).
+The main estimates made by management when the financial statements are prepared apply mainly to the assumptions used for conducting impairment tests on tangible and intangible assets (including goodwill), assessing provisions and assessing share based payments (IFRS 2).